Marwan-Takrouri/stocks-analysis/README.md

 * In 2017 the DQ stock returns with about 199% , while in 2018 it dropped with 62.6%.It was the best return in 2017 and the lowest in 2018.
 * While taking in consideration return of investment: it is better to avoid DQ and thinking on investing in ENPH instead.
-* The advantages of refactoring code are to make it run more efficiently and quicker.However,refatoring can also make the code more clear for others to read.
+* The advantages of refactoring code are to make it run more efficiently and quicker.Refatoring can also make the code more clear for others to read.
 * The goal for the refactored code was to have the runtime faster so the code could be used to run over a larger stock tickers that could be added to the tickers array,however the two codes ran in a similar amount of time.